-When PCRE is built with Unicode character property support, three additional escape sequences to match character properties are available when UTF-8 mode is selected.
-They are:
+When PCRE is built with Unicode character property support, three additional escape sequences that match characters with specific properties are available.
+When not in UTF-8 mode, these sequences are of course limited to testing characters whose codepoints are less than 256, but they do work in this mode.
+The extra escape sequences are: